cmolisee/cmolisee.github.io/_posts/2025-07-13-home-server-nas.md

 ### Add Shared Folder

 Adding a shared folder here is as simple in the WebGUI.
 Go to Storage > Shared Folders and add a new folder to the file system we just created.
+Note that this folder is not actually shared until SMB is configured for it in all instances which we will cover next.

+## Making the Share Folder Shareable

+To Be Continued...

 <!-- Links -->
 [pi5]: https://www.amazon.com/Raspberry-Pi-8GB-SC1112-Quad-core/dp/B0CK2FCG1K/ref=pd_ci_mcx_pspc_dp_2_t_2